suriyadeepan/suriyadeepan.github.io/_posts/2016-06-07-flask-intro.markdown

     return "User %s " % username
 {% endhighlight %}

-The snippet above handles the url */user/<username>*, where *username* is a parameter passed by the user.
-This variable is passed to the *name()* function which handles it.
+The snippet above handles the url "/user/<username>", where "username" is a parameter passed by the user.
+This variable is passed to the "name()" function which handles it.
 In this case, we just display the variable in the browser.
 Try it out for yourself.

 ## Basic Authentication System